 Working Principle of Globe Valve

 Refer to the cross-sectional image of the globe valve shown below.
-As can be seen from the image, when the handwheel is rotated manually or by an actuator, the disc movement is controlled (lowered or raised).
+A globe valve is comprised of a movable disk and a stationary ring seat in a spherical body.
+The seat of a globe valve is in the middle of and parallel to the pipe, and the opening in the seat is closed off with the disk.
+As can be seen from the image, when the handwheel is rotated manually or by an actuator, the disc movement is controlled (lowered or raised) by means of the valve stem.
 When the globe valve disc seats over the seat ring, the flow is completely stopped.

 But when the disk is lifted the flow begins as the upward movement of the disc creates space for the fluid.

 The position of the globe valve disk and seat can be described schematically as follows: